 Diagnosis is made on the basis of a careful clinical assessment, blood tests to look at hormone levels, antibodies and genetic tests, all of which can be done as an outpatient.
 An ultrasound scan of the ovaries is commonly performed to look at the structure of the ovaries and the uterus.

 Ovarian failure is normally permanent.
 Treatment is centred on replacing the hormones that the ovaries can no longer produce (in particular oestrogen and progesterone).
-Hormone replacement therapy (HRT) can help the menopausal symptoms and specifically reduce bone loss.
+Hormone replacement therapy (HRT) can help with the menopausal symptoms and specifically reduce bone loss.

 It may take a little while to find the best HRT to suit each individual.
-Information from large scientific studies has shown that long term treatment with HRT beyond the normal age of menopause is associated with bleeding problems, bloatedness and breast tenderness.
+Information from large scientific studies has shown that long-term treatment with HRT beyond the normal age of menopause is associated with bleeding problems, bloatedness and breast tenderness.
 There is also the increased risk of blood clot formation, a slight increase in the risk of a heart attack or stroke and there is an increased risk of breast cancer the longer the duration of use.

 Premature ovarian failure means that affected women are infertile.
 Pregnancy is, however, possible through assisted conception, with success rates of up to 35% per patient, depending on the underlying cause of premature ovarian failure, the treatment type and the woman’s age.

-In the longer-term, the loss of ovarian hormones, particularly oestrogens, can result in osteoporosis and an increased risk of heart disease.
+In the longer term, the loss of ovarian hormones, particularly oestrogens, can result in osteoporosis and an increased risk of heart disease.
 A healthy diet including calcium from milk and other dairy products can protect against some of the long-term effects of premature ovarian failure.
-This includes the increased risk of fractures, particularly in the wrist and hips as a result of a fall and in bones of the spine (vertebrae).
+This includes the increased risk of fractures, particularly in the wrist and hips, as a result of a fall and in bones of the spine (vertebrae).
 Regular exercise can also protect against heart disease and stroke.